mitre/inspec_tools/README.md

 ## pdf2inspec

-pdf2inspec translates a pdf containing a CIS benchmark into an InSpec profile
+pdf2inspec translates a pdf containing a CIS benchmark into an InSpec profile.
+Because of its dependency on the Linux-based Poppler package, this tool will not work on Windows systems.

 ```
 USAGE: inspec_tools pdf2inspec [OPTIONS] -p <cis-benchmark>